frankiannelli/serverless-workshop/reference-notes.md

 Serverless is a framework that we use to build, test and deploy serverless applications in a streamlined and standardised manner.
 One of the good things is that it is provider agnostic, so not only on AWS but azure and google cloud as well.

+Serverless abstracts away the most menial parts of building an application, leaving developers free to actually spend their days coding.

+What this means is that developers can single-handedly build apps that handle production-ready traffic.
+They don’t have to actively manage scaling for their applications.
+They don't have to provision servers, or pay for resources that go unused.
+They can just get projects off the ground with small, agile teams.

 So today we are going to setup a serverless API to save notes.
 We will setup lambda functions to save the notes in a dynamodb table and we will expose the lambdas as restful endpoints with API gateway.

 ### setup